ermlikeyeah/ermlikeyeah.github.io/_posts/2017-04-12-public-design-wy-number-one-is-go.md

 ---
 A few weeks back I [wrote about trying out Public Design WY](/public-design-WY).

-We are looking to organise a get-together in West Yorkshire about design for the public.
+We are looking to organise a get-together in West Yorkshire about design and designing for the public.

 Originally the plan was to hold it on Wednesday 29 March.
 Due to a few things (work, holidays, Article 50, general burying heads under pillows) we put it off.